EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

 ## Proposed Solution
 ### Design Statement
 Recognizing the difficulties Sabuhi has been facing with productivity I decided to develop an Habit Tracker.
 This tracker will allow Sabuhi to mark his daily activities, monitor his progress, and track his habits to ensure that he stays on track with his goals.The Habit Tracker will be tailored to Sabuhi's needs and will be designed to help him focus on the areas that require improvement.
 By using this tool, Sabuhi can identify which habits are hindering his productivity and which ones are helping him achieve his goals.
 Additionally, the Habit Tracker will provide a notes session for each day to allow him reflect on his day and a space to addhow he is feeling 8uy

 ### RATIONALE

-To make the solution I will use the program language Python, because is a highly versatile programming that can be used for various applications, including web development, scientific computing, data analysis, and artificial intelligence.
-It has a supportive and engaged community, straightforward syntax, and is well-suited for quickly building applications with fewer errors.
+To create a comprehensive and effective solution, I have decided to use Python as the primary programming language.
+Python is an incredibly versatile programming language that can be used for a wide range of applications, such as web development, scientific computing, data analysis, and artificial intelligence.
+This is possible because Python has a supportive and engaged community that provides comprehensive documentation, making it easy to learn and use.

+Furthermore, Python has a straightforward syntax that is easy to read and write, which makes it well-suited for quickly building applications with fewer errors.
+This ensures that the solution I create will be efficient, reliable, and easily maintainable in the long term.

-I will also use the Kivy MD library to make the interface because it enables the creation of cross-platform applications for Android, iOS, and Windows.
-It is user-friendly and provides various customization options for creating unique applications with less effort.
+In addition to Python, I will be using the Kivy MD library to create the program's user interface.
+This library enables the creation of cross-platform applications for Android, iOS, and Windows, which is essential in today's digital landscape.
+It provides a wide range of customization options, making it possible to create unique and visually appealing applications with minimal effort.
+Furthermore, the Kivy MD library is user-friendly, allowing me to create an intuitive user interface that will enhance the user experience.

-To store the information I will use the SQL lite database,because it is optimized for efficiently managing and storing large amounts of data, which makes it a reliable choice for applications that need to handle and scale with growing amounts of data.
-It enables the storage of structured data that can be easily queried and analyzed, while also providing data integrity and transaction management features to ensure data accuracy and consistency.
+To store the data, I will be using the SQLite database engine.
+This database engine is optimized for efficiently managing and storing large amounts of data, which makes it a reliable choice for applications that need to handle and scale with growing amounts of data.
+The SQLite database engine enables the storage of structured data that can be easily queried and analyzed, while also providing data integrity and transaction management features to ensure data accuracy and consistency.
+This will enable me to create a robust and reliable solution that can handle a significant amount of data while maintaining data accuracy and consistency.

 ## Success Criteria
 1. The solution should enable users to track their daily habits, including working out, studying, reading, journaling, water intake and sleeping.